 Gluten is found in so many food types that it’s all too easy to miss out on important nutrients when eating strictly gluten-free.
-It’s also easy to accidentally eat gluten, which can of course be dangerous for people with a gluten allergy.
+It’s also easy to accidentally eat gluten, which can of course be dangerous for people who have adverse reactions to gluten.

 Whatever your reason is for eating gluten-free, learn how to do it right.

-Here's your guide to eating healthy gluten-free by making sure you’re both getting the nutrients you need and that your also not accidentally eating unwanted gluten.
+Here's your guide to eating healthy gluten-free by making sure you’re both getting the nutrients you need and that you're also not accidentally eating unwanted gluten.

 What is Gluten?

-It’s no surprise that people who are allergic to gluten need to avoid eating it.
-This includes people with celiac disease and other gluten intolerance's.
-Many other people simply prefer to live their life glutenless.
+It’s no surprise that people who have health problems related to gluten need to avoid eating it.
+This includes people with celiac disease.
+Many other people simply prefer to live their life gluten-free.

 But what exactly is gluten?